Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: Introduction

 The relationship between these classes is summarized below:

+These notions have gained increasing attention in the optimization and machine learning communities due to their interesting theoretical properties for accelerating first-order methods, as well as in several machine learning applications (see \cite{BLL,GLM-Survey,GGK-2017,HLMV,HADR,HSS,LMV,LV,WW,ZY} and references therein).

-Since all the previous notions includes strongly convex functions and they provide linear convergence for first-order methods, the authors in \cite{HLMV,LMV,LV} studied the relation between (strongly) quasiconvex and (strongly) quasar-con\-vex functions in the differentiable case.
-It was showed in \cite[Subsection 3.1]{HLMV} that both classes are not related each other and, as a consequence, the following natural question arises:
+Since all the previous notions includes strongly convex functions and they provide linear convergence for first-order type methods, the authors in \cite{HLMV,LMV,LV} studied the relation between (strongly) quasiconvex and (strongly) quasar-con\-vex functions in the differentiable case.
+It was shown in \cite[Subsection 3.2]{HLMV} that the two classes are not related each other and, as a consequence, the following natural question arises:

-{\it \centerline{What is the class of generalized (strongly) convex functions} \centerline{that guarantees global linear convergence rate for first-order methods and} \centerline{includes both (strongly) quasiconvex and (strongly) quasar-convex functions?.} }
+{\it \centerline{What is the class of generalized (strongly) convex functions} \centerline{that guarantees global linear convergence rate for first-order type methods and} \centerline{includes both (strongly) quasiconvex and (strongly) quasar-convex functions?} }